Stopping Your Teenager From Drinking And Driving: Few Important Pointers

 9. Asking authorities to bring change

 Raising our voices and asking for the authorities to make changes that matter.
-Checking the ID for age before selling them liquor being one of them.
-Free cab rides for people going to pubs, regular checks on roads being a few of them.
+Checking the ID for age before selling liquor is one of them.
+Free cab rides for people going to pubs, and regular checks on roads are a few of them.
 We need to ask for these provisions for the sake of our children.

 10. Accepting that you can’t control everything